 The result is that you end up with the instrumental bleeding into the vocal take.
 It probably blends in okay at first since it's at low volume and perfectly in time... until you start comping takes, applying compression, equalization, and time-based effects like reverb.
 That's when you realize you made a giant boo-boo and you have to call the vocalist back to the studio and give them free time to re-record.

-So make sure you're feeding their voice back into their ears and having them use the best closed-back headphones you have so there's no bleed!
+So make sure you're feeding their voice back into their ears and having them use the best studio headphones you have so there's no bleed (go with closed-back headphones)!

 The process of gain staging is important to achieve the highest quality recording possible.
 You want to fill out all of those bits as much as you can without clipping.
 Get your vocalist in front of the mic and have them sing like they intend to when you start recording.
 Make sure you're pushing enough gain out of the preamplifier to feed the compressor at the right levels (where the peaks are coming in just a little under 0 dB).